jhultman/rotating-calipers/readme.md

 ## Rotating calipers
-Numba and CUDA implementations of computational geometry algorithms such as convex hull and minimum rotated bounding box.
+Numba and CUDA implementations of computational geometry algorithms such as convex hull (giftwrapping) and minimum rotated bounding box (rotating calipers).

 Code is very messy (sorry).